libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

         "EXTRA-TEXT": "bad cookie\u0000"
     },
     "OPT1234": "000004d2",
-    "PADDING": "[113]"
+    "PADDING": {
+        "LENGTH": 113
     }
+}
 ~~~
 ~~~
-"EDNS0": { "FLAGS": [ ], "RCODE": "BADSIG", "UDPSIZE": 4096,
+"EDNS": { "FLAGS": [ ], "RCODE": "BADSIG", "UDPSIZE": 4096,
-           "EXPIRE": null, "NSIDHEX": "6578616d706c652e636f6d2e",
+          "EXPIRE": "NONE", "NSID": { "HEX": "6578616d706c652e636f6d2e",
-           "NSID": "example.com.", "DAU": [ 8, 10 ], "KEEPALIVE": 60.0,
+          "TXT": "example.com." }, "DAU": [ 8, 10 ], "KEEPALIVE": 600,
           "CHAIN": "zerobyte\\000.com.", "KEYTAG": [ 36651, 6113 ],
-           "PADDING": "df24d08b0258c7de" }
+          "PADDING": { "LENGTH": 8, "HEX": "df24d08b0258c7de" } }
 ~~~

-# Guidelines for Future EDNS(0) Options
+# Guidelines for Future EDNS Options {#guidelines}

-This draft describes the presentation and JSON format of those ENDS(0) options which are known at the time of writing.
+This draft describes the presentation and JSON format of those ENDS options which are known at the time of writing.
-Other EDNS(0) options fall in the category of Unrecognized Options ([unrecognized](#unrecognized), [junrecognized](#junrecognized)), unless their specifications define a presentation and JSON formats explicitly.
+Other EDNS options fall in the category of Unrecognized Options ([unrecognized](#unrecognized)), unless specified otherwise.
 The following guidelines shall help defining them.

-It is recommended to specify the presentation and JSON formats in every document defining new ENDS(0) options.
+When defining new EDNS options, it is recommended to specify their <em>FIELD-NAME</em>s, <em>FIELD-TYPE</em>s and the construction of <em>FIELD-VALUE</em>s so that the EDNS Presentation and JSON format comprehensibly handles them.
 Those formats should follow the semantics of the options' values rather than the syntax, in order to make them more human-readable.
-This includes displaying the values of enumerations in their text form rather than numeric (see how DAU option is treated [dau](#dau), [jdau](#jdau)), converting numeric amounts to comprehensible units (see Edns-Tcp-Keepalive Option [keepalive](#keepalive), [jkeepalive](#jkeepalive)) and adding explanatory comments if useful (see Extended DNS Error [ede](#ede), [jede](#jede)).

-The formats MUST be defined in a way that the reversing the process of conversion back to wire format is possible and unambiguous, with the exception that JSON is not able to preserve the order of members within objects.
-When a string is extracted from the wire format, the escaping rules for special characters MUST be considered.
-Treating malformed wire format input MUST be taken into consideration when defining the presentation and JSON format, but a simple fallback to Unrecognized Option format is a viable solution.
-See the above-defined presentation and JSON formats of existing EDNS(0) options for inspiration, analogies and tricks.
+If it is necessary to define new <em>FIELD-TYPE</em>, care must be taken to define its representation in Presentation and JSON format in a similar fashion like in this document.

+# Forward-Compatibility Considerations {#future}

+This specification of ENDS Presentation and JSON format prefers displaying textual mnemonics over potentionally cryptic numeric values wherever possible, which is desirable for human readers.
+It refers to several IANA tables collecting the definition of those mnemonics.
+Those tables may be getting updated throughout time, and for human readers it is still beneficial that the EDNS formats reflect those updates.
+However, this may cause difficulties for algorithms implementing the reverse process converting EDNS Presentation and/or JSON format back to wire format, because they might not understand some new mnemonics.
+This limitation has to be taken into consideration.

+Similarly, new documents may define Presentation and JSON format of newly defined EDNS options according to (or not according to) the guidelines above ([guidelines](#guidelines)).
+This is, again, beneficial for human readers as otherwise all new EDNS options would have to be represented as Unrecognized Options ([unrecognized](#unrecognized)).
+However, this may also cause difficulties for algorithms implementing the reverse process converting EDNS Presentation and/or JSON format back to wire format, because they might not understand some new options.

 # Update Representing DNS Messages in JSON {#jsonescaping}